 The arrangements for independent research other than the fall quarter rotations are made directly between the student and the preceptor.
 The graduate advisory committee can help students in this important task.
 The obligation of approaching individual preceptors lies with the student.
 Each preceptor may accommodate one rotation student each quarter if they are planning to recruit one IBiS student into their lab for thesis work.
 This rule is intended to distribute rotation students among labs to help ensure that all students will find a thesis lab.
-However, if a preceptor would like to recruit more than one thesis student in a given year, they can request permission from the IBiS director to take an additional rotation student for the spring quarter.
+However, if a preceptor would like to recruit more than one thesis student in a given year, they can request permission from the IBiS director to take an additional rotation student (i.e. a total of 4 students over the course of the year).
 Each preceptor will accept the student for independent research on the basis of direct discussions with the student.
 Students should approach as many preceptors as is necessary to select a rotation advisor.
 In cases in which students are unable to find a rotation within IBiS, rotations outside IBiS (e.g., with faculty in the DGP) must be approved by the director of the IBiS program and the student's academic advisor.
 Such requests are limited to summer quarter.